florianmahner/tomlparse/docs/README.md

 foo = 20
 ```

-If we would load this TOML file as usual this would return a dict {"foo": 10, "bar": "hello", "general": {"foo": 20}.
-Note that foo is overloaded and defined twice.
-We can also load arguments from a specific section through the corresponding keyword `section`:
+If you load this TOML file as usual, it would return the following dictionary: `{"foo": 10, "bar": "hello", "General": {"foo": 20}}`.
+Note that `foo` is overloaded and defined twice.
+To load arguments from a specific section, you can use the corresponding section keyword:

 ```bash
 python experiment.py --config "example.toml" --section "general"
 ```

-This would return the following dict {"foo": 20, "bar": "hello"}.
+This would return the following dict `{"foo": 20, "bar": "hello"}`.
 Note that section arguments override arguments without a section.

 In general, we have the following hierarchy of arguments:
 1. Arguments passed through the command line are selected over TOML